 The only system that I found that met my criterion completely was the TyrePal TC215/B unit, so I purchased one complete with six sensors.
 The system can handle far more than six sensors, but six wheels is all I have to worry about.
 I could have an additional sensor for the spare but decided not to.

 I note that other systems are starting to be marketed that appear that seem to offer a similar level of sophistication to that of TyrePal that may be worth considering.

 The monitor is supplied with both a windscreen sucker style bracket and a simpler metal affair suitable for screwing to the facia.
 I elected to use the latter so as to keep the windscreen clear.
 I also routed the supply cable out of sight on its way to a supply socket.

-In practice, the unit is very much fit and forget.
-It wakes up out of sleep mode when I get into the car but doesn’t display all information until I have travelled about a mile.
-Apparently, both the monitor and sensors power down to conserve battery power when not in use, hence the start-up delay.
-When the caravan is hitched it is necessary to press two buttons to include the caravan icon on the monitor’s display as well as the car’s, then the information from its wheels is also picked up and displayed after a similar delay.
-This simple procedure is reversed when the ’van is unhitched.
+In practice the unit is very much fit and forget.
+It wakes out of sleep mode up when I get into the car but doesn’t display all information until I have travelled about a mile.
+It then cycles through each wheel and displays its temperature and pressure in turn with the screen icon of the wheel being checked flashing.
+Apparently, both the monitor, and the sensors power down to conserve battery power when not in use.
+When the caravan is hitched it is necessary to press two buttons to display the caravan icon on the display, then the information from its wheels is picked up and displayed after a similar delay.
+This simple procedure in reversed when our caravan is unhitched.

-One minor drawback with external sensors is the need to remove them to allow adjustment of tyre pressures as you do dust caps, however provided one is careful to replace them on their original wheel it’s not an erroneous task.
+One minor drawback with external sensors is the need to remove them to allow adjustment of tyre pressures, however provided one is careful to replace them on their original wheel it’s not an erroneous task.

-I’ve now used this system for over two years and have found it a very reassuring aid.
-Whilst I haven’t experienced any dramatic events the system has given me early warning of naturally lowering tyre pressures long before they became visually apparent, as would normally be the case, so in that respect is earning its keep.
+I’ve now used this system for about three years and have found it to be a reassuring aid.
+Whilst I haven’t experienced any dramatic events the system has given me early warning to naturally lowering tyre pressures long before they became visually apparent as is normally the case.